 The Chrisley Knows Best clan let fans sneak a peek into their family lives on The USA Network each Thursday.
 But in real-time, Julie and Todd Chrisley face jail time and are currently on house arrest ahead of their sentencing.

 Todd and Julie Chrisley have been found guilty of bank fraud and tax evasion, Insider reports.
-The married couple was found guilty of federal charges, including bank fraud and tax evasion, as per Associated Press.
+The married couple was found guilty of federal charges, including bank fraud and tax evasion.

 The guilty verdict was delivered on June 7, 2022.
 In August 2019, Todd and Julie Chrisley were federally indicted on 12 counts including wire fraud.
 The pair pleaded not guilty to the charges but were indicted again in February 2022.